neeru24/Amazon-Clone/README.md

 # Amazon-like Website
 This project is an Amazon-like website prototype built using HTML, CSS, and FontAwesome icons.
-It mimics some of the basic functionalities and layout of the Amazon website.
+It mimics some of the basic layout of the Amazon website.

 ## Technologies Used
 • HTML: Provides the structure of the web page. <br>